“It’s Your Summer of Money” Challenge Opportunity #4

 In an industry where there are certain to be disappointments and where a successful grant writer can proudly boast about a 70% success rate, Toni’s record is extraordinary … a better than 93% history of success.

 It’s no wonder she’s helped her clients win over $65 million in funding!

 Grant Writing Success is designed to take you from where you are now ― someone who may have never known about grant writing as a potential career before today ― to having everything you need to open up your own business ― and be ready to submit a successful grant proposal on behalf of any organization you choose.

-And during the “It’s Your Summer of Money Challenge” special, you can save over 40% on Grant Writing Success: Opening the Door to Financial Opportunity if you order right now.
+And during the “It’s Your Summer of Money” Challenge special, you can save 50% on Grant Writing Success: Opening the Door to Financial Opportunity if you order right now.

 Toni is also including winning proposal samples and templates you can use freely as your own ― proposals that have won millions upon millions in grants from government agencies and foundations year after year!

 No doubt, grant writing is the most rewarding path to a six-figure income.

 As a grant writer, you’ll have the skill and knowledge to submit a wonderfully crafted grant proposal that brings in hundreds of thousands of dollars ― money that can help a child get a better education, put an unemployed man back to work, help a single mother and her child have a better life.

 Talk about glicken!

 If you missed the announcement, here’s a recap of what makes the “It's Your Summer of Money” Challenge such a great opportunity: 1) a generous discount off each of the programs … 2) a full “make-money-or-else” guarantee that runs for a full year, 3) a complete 30-60-90 day plan so you’ll know exactly what to do every step of the way!